ethz-tema/TEMAsingleparticle/README.md

 References:

+1. K. Mehrabi, R. Kaegi, D. Gunther and A. Gundlach-Graham, Emerging investigator series: Automated Single-Nanoparticle Quantification and Classification: A Holistic Study of Particles into and out of Wastewater Treatment Plants in Switzerland, Environ.
+Sci.: Nano, 2021, DOI: 10.1039/D0EN01066A.
-1. A. Gundlach-Graham, L. Hendriks, K. Mehrabi and D. Gunther, Monte Carlo Simulation of Low-Count Signals in Time-of-Flight Mass Spectrometry and Its Application to Single-Particle Detection, Anal.
+2. A. Gundlach-Graham, L. Hendriks, K. Mehrabi and D. Gunther, Monte Carlo Simulation of Low-Count Signals in Time-of-Flight Mass Spectrometry and Its Application to Single-Particle Detection, Anal.
 Chem., 2018, 90, 11847-11855.
-2. A. Gundlach-Graham and K. Mehrabi, Monodisperse microdroplets: a tool that advances single-particle ICP-MS measurements, J. Anal.
+3. A. Gundlach-Graham and K. Mehrabi, Monodisperse microdroplets: a tool that advances single-particle ICP-MS measurements, J. Anal.
 At.
 Spectrom., 2020, 35, 1727-1739.
-3. K. Mehrabi, D. Gunther and A. Gundlach-Graham, Single-particle ICP-TOFMS with online microdroplet calibration for the simultaneous quantification of diverse nanoparticles in complex matrices, Environmental Science-Nano, 2019, 6, 3349-3358.
+4. K. Mehrabi, D. Gunther and A. Gundlach-Graham, Single-particle ICP-TOFMS with online microdroplet calibration for the simultaneous quantification of diverse nanoparticles in complex matrices, Environmental Science-Nano, 2019, 6, 3349-3358.